kshitijk4poor/logistics-platform/README.md

 ## 🤝 Contributing

-This project is part of the Atlan Engineering Internship Task.
-While it's not open for external contributions, we welcome any feedback or suggestions you might have.
+While this is a personal project, I welcome any feedback or suggestions you might have.

-## 📝 Task Requirements

-This project aims to fulfill the requirements specified in the [Atlan Engineering Internship Task](https://atlanhq.notion.site/Atlan-Engineering-Internship-Task-11c0e027187b80c0b036c90057d6806c), including the implementation of a Kafka consumer, data storage, API endpoints, scalability, testing, and containerization.

-## 🌟 Bonus Task Implementation
+## 🌟 Additional Features

-In addition to the core requirements, this project implements bonus tasks such as real-time location tracking, geospatial indexing, and an advanced microservices architecture.
+This project implements advanced features such as real-time location tracking, geospatial indexing, and an advanced microservices architecture.
 For detailed information on these implementations, please refer to the [Technical Documentation](./documentation.md).

-For more details on the task and evaluation criteria, please refer to the official task description.